Call Now

 Insurance companies may try to settle the claim.
 If the claim is not resolved, then a person needs to file a lawsuit to recover.

 It is crucial to begin the claim with the insurance company as soon as possible.
-This will allow enough time to possibly settle or, if settlement fails, to file a lawsuit.
+This will allow enough time to possibly settle or, if the settlement fails, to file a lawsuit.

 Contacting a Georgia Accident Attorney